tensorflow/docs/site/en/community/contribute/code.md

     `$ git push origin branch-name`

 7. Open a *Pull Request* (PR).
 Go to the original project repo on GitHub.
 There will be a message about your recently pushed branch, asking if you would like to open a pull request.
-Follow the prompts, *compare accross repositories*, and submit the PR.
+Follow the prompts, *compare across repositories*, and submit the PR.
 This will send an email to the committers.
 You may want to consider sending an email to the mailing list for more visibility.
-(For more detals, see the [GitHub guide on PRs](https://help.github.com/articles/creating-a-pull-request-from-a-fork).
+(For more details, see the [GitHub guide on PRs](https://help.github.com/articles/creating-a-pull-request-from-a-fork).

 8. Maintainers and other contributors will *review your PR*.
 Please participate in the conversation, and try to *make any requested changes*.
 Once the PR is approved, the code will be merged.